oladebo/USRealEstateProject/README.md

    OR property_type IS NULL;

--- 3. Which towns or regions have the highest and lowest property assessment ratios?
+- 3. Which towns or regions have the highest and lowest property assessment ratios?
---This helps identify areas where assessed values are close to or far from actual sale prices.
+- This helps identify areas where assessed values are close to or far from actual sale prices.